Dr Susan Thomas

 Susan is Founding Director of the Faculty of Arts and Social Sciences Writing Hub and Writing Program.
-She was previously Associate Dean of the Faculty of Arts and Social Sciences and Director of Academic Writing in the new Faculty of Arts and Social Sciences Teaching and Learning Network, which she helped to design.
+She was previously Associate Dean, Teaching and Learning of the Faculty of Arts and Social Sciences and Director of Academic Writing in the new Faculty of Arts and Social Sciences Teaching and Learning Network, which she helped to design.
 She remains an active member of the Faculty of Arts and Social Sciences Teaching and Learning Committee.

-Susan’s teaching and research have focused primarily on theories and practices of academic writing, grounded in rhetorical theory, but she is also interested in histories and theories of rhetoric; Writing Across the Curriculum; Writing in the Disciplines; writing center administration; literacy and technology; and cross-national communication and education.
+Susan’s research focuses primarily on theories and practices of academic writing, grounded in rhetorical theory, but she is also interested in histories and theories of rhetoric; writing across the curriculum; writing in the disciplines; writing centre administration; literacy and technology; and cross-national communication and education.

-Writing at the Center: A Global Perspective on Community Engagement
+Writing at the Centre: A Global Perspective on Community Engagement

 The Sydney Study of Writing: Five Year Longitudinal Study